Trump to withdraw most troops from Somalia as part of global pullback

 The United States already pulled out of Somalia’s cities of Bossaso and Galkayo earlier this year.
 As of last month, U.S. troops were still in the southern port city of Kismayo, Baledogle airbase in the Lower Shabelle region, and in the capital Mogadishu.

+A U.S. defense official, speaking on condition of anonymity, said nearly all U.S. forces would leave Somalia, although some would remain in Mogadishu.

-The Pentagon statement, which was unsigned, said an unspecified number of forces in Somalia would be moved to neighboring countries, allowing them to carry out cross-border operations, it said.
+The Pentagon statement, which was unsigned, said an unspecified number of forces in Somalia would be moved to neighboring countries, allowing them to carry out cross-border operations.
 Others would be reassigned outside East Africa.

+A congressional aide, speaking on condition of anonymity, said the withdrawal comes at a difficult time for Somalia, ahead of both parliamentary and presidential elections, and will present an early dilemma for President-elect Joe Biden.

 Somalia has been riven by civil war since the early 1990s, but over the past decade an African Union-backed peacekeeping force and U.S. troops have clawed back control of Mogadishu and large swathes of the country from al Shabaab.

-A U.S. defense official, speaking on condition of anonymity, said those U.S. troops remaining in Somalia would be based in the capital.
+An attack on a U.S. military base in Kenya killed three Americans earlier this year.

+Many of the U.S. forces in Somalia train and support Danab, the Somali special forces at the core of a mission to kill al Shabaab leaders.
+Danab, which has around 850 soldiers but had planned to grow to around 3,000, has been Somalia’s most effective fighting force.

-It is the third major withdrawal since Trump installed acting Defense Secretary Christopher Miller, a former Green Beret and counterterrorism official, at the Pentagon after losing the presidential election to Democrat Joe Biden.
+It is the third major withdrawal since Trump installed acting Defense Secretary Christopher Miller, a former Green Beret and counterterrorism official, to replace Esper at the Pentagon following Trump’s election defeat.

 The U.S. defense official said the withdrawal was ordered to be completed by Jan.
 15 -- the same deadlines for drawdowns in Afghanistan and Iraq.